Mesothelioma Night Sweats and Fever

-Mesothelioma night sweats and fever can occur with any form of this cancer.
-These are more common symptoms in the late stages when cancer has spread.
+Night sweats and fever are possible symptoms of mesothelioma.
+They are more common in the late stages when cancer has spread.
 Treatment of the underlying cancer and palliative care measures can relieve night sweats and fever to improve quality of life.

 About Fever and Night Sweats in Mesothelioma